70B CPU Inference: 2–7 tok/s Without Buying GPUs

 70B models don't need a data center — but they do need VRAM.
 This guide covers exactly how much you need, which quantization levels work, and which GPUs make it viable.

-Gemma 4 is imminent — and if Gemma 3's trajectory holds, 24GB VRAM covers the sweet spot tier.
-Here's the VRAM breakdown from Gemma 3 and which GPU tier to target now.
+Gemma 4 is here — E2B to 31B dense.
+24GB VRAM covers the flagship at Q4.
+Here's the VRAM breakdown for every Gemma 4 size and which GPU tier to buy.

 Vera Rubin is real and impressive.
 It's also a hyperscaler product.
 Here's what GTC 2026 actually means for home AI builders — and the buying window it opens.